apache/ignite/modules/compatibility-check/README.md

 ## Generate

 Use JDK 17.
-Enable the `message-table` profile to update `modules/compatibility-check/src/main/resources/messages/table.xml` directly.
+Enable the `message-table` profile to update the table directly:
-To generate only the message table, run:

 ```sh
 ./mvnw -pl modules/compatibility-check -Pmessage-table process-classes